Akuli/jou/doc/classes.md

 which means that `self` is a pointer to an instance of `Point`.

-To call a method on a pointer (such as `self`), you can simply `.`, just like with accessing fields:
+To call a method on a pointer (such as `self`), you can simply use `.`, just like with accessing fields:

 ```python
 import "stdlib/io.jou"